w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/06-storage.md

 - *Add file*: adds a data file.
 - *Remove file*: removes a data file.
-- *Update metadata*: Updates the table’s metadata (e.g., changing the table’s name, schema, or partitioning).
+- *Update metadata*: Updates the table's metadata (e.g., changing the table's name, schema, or partitioning).
 - *Set transaction*: Records that a structured streaming job has committed a micro-batch with the given ID.
 - *Change protocol*: enables new features by switching the Delta Lake transaction log to the newest software protocol.
 - *Commit info*: Contains information around the commit, which operation was made, from where, and when.